 3. Bellagio Hotel

 The Bellagio is one of the most elegant and exclusive hotels and casinos in Las Vegas.
-It receives millions of visitors, including guests, tourists, gamblers, spectators of its shows and events, and more.
+It receives millions of visitors, including guests, tourists, gamblers, and spectators of its shows and events.

-On its own, the resort is a worthy destination, offering restaurants, bars, natural spaces, art exhibits, and iconic fountains.
-The Bellagio's world-famous fountains offer daily shows that are entirely free and change every half hour.
+The resort is a worthy destination, offering restaurants, bars, natural spaces, art exhibits, and iconic fountains.
+The Bellagio's world-famous fountains offer free daily shows that change every half hour.

-The fountain has more than 200 speakers playing music choreographed to the water jets show.
-The fountain's best moment is at dusk when its lights are turned on and contrast with the night sky.
+The fountain has over 200 speakers playing music choreographed to the water jets' show.
+Its best moment is at dusk, when its lights are turned on and contrast with the night sky.

-At the Bellagio, you can also see the most impressive horticultural floral show at the Bellagio Conservatory and Botanical Garden, which changes every season and even features displays at Chinese New Year.
+At the Bellagio, you can also see the most impressive horticultural floral show at the Bellagio Conservatory and Botanical Garden.
+This show changes every season and even features displays at the Chinese New Year.
 This attraction is also completely free.

 The resort features the Bellagio Gallery of Fine Art, one of the premier destinations for art in Las Vegas.
-This institution has a partnership with the Museum of Fine Arts in Boston to present rotating collections of art and private collections; notable artists frequently exhibited include Picasso and Andy Warhol.
+This institution partners with the Museum of Fine Arts in Boston to present rotating collections of art and private collections; notable artists frequently exhibited include Picasso and Andy Warhol.

 Ideally, you should visit the hotel for its tourist attractions and stay at a less expensive place.
-A night at the Bellagio can vary depending on the day of the week and the type of suite.
+A night at the Bellagio can vary depending on the day of the week and the suite type.

 You can pay from $110 on a Monday to over $500 per night on the weekend.
-If you're on a budget, you can allocate that amount to other activities.
+You can allocate that amount to other activities if you're on a budget.

 4. Excursion to Zion National Park